 One of the most profitable ways of turning your blog into a business is creating and selling an online course.
 In this guide, we’re going to show you how to set up an online course for free using WordPress and create a profitable income stream from your blog.

 Many bloggers like Pat Flynn and Yaro Starak managed to make hundreds of thousands of dollars by simply selling online courses from their blogs.
 If you also have knowledge or experience in a specific topic, you can create a course to share that knowledge while also turning your blog into a passive income source.

-While it may sound like a complicating process, setting up an online course with WordPress is actually quite easy and free!.
+While it might sound like a complicated process, setting up an online course with WordPress is actually quite easy and free.
 We’ll show you how it’s done.

 Why Use WordPress?

 Usually, you have to use an online LMS (Learning Management System) platform to create and sell your courses as well as manage your students.
 But these platforms come with expensive monthly subscriptions and platforms fees.

 When using WordPress, you can avoid monthly subscription fees and platform fees to provide a smooth online learning experience to your students without a hassle.

 There are many great WordPress LMS plugins you can use to get this job done.
 The premium plugins offer better features and come with one-time prices.
 If you can’t afford a premium plugin, there are a few free plugins you can consider.